 MarineTraffic is an AIS pioneer: we started collecting signals from vessels in 2007, experimenting with antennas in the Aegean Sea.
 We published the information we gathered openly on the web for the benefit of our global users, who could find on our Map the latest known positions of vessels.
 The maritime world loved it and started contributing to this common pool of data.
 This was a pivotal point in maritime affairs as this was the first time that such information became so widely accessible.

-The title of your presentation is Disruption based on Digital Innovation.
 What kind of disruption has MarineTraffic caused through its digital innovation?

 Our openly available service drove transparency forward and initiated developments in the field; this is the definition of disruption.
 The open-for-all attitude of MarineTraffic affected how people work.